IBM/bamoe-university/docs/guided_exercises/04_order_management/lab-walkthrough.md

 ## Correcting problems and errors

 During process instance execution, a lot of things can go wrong.
 Users might fill in incorrect data, remote services are not available, etc. In an ideal world, the process definition takes a lot of these possible problems into account in its design.
 E.g. the process definition might contain exception handling logic via boundary catching error events and retry-loops.
 However, there are situations in which an operator or administrator would like to manually change the process to another statem for example, restart an already completed **User Task**.
-In the latest version of {{ product.name }} this is now possible via the **Process Instance interface** in Business Central.
+In the latest version of {{ product.legacy }} this is now possible via the **Process Instance interface** in Business Central.

 1. Start a new process instance of our **Order Management** process.